 Limited guest access to technology resources is available to visitors with a direct relationship with the college including visiting scholars and athletes, vendors, conference attendees and media outlets.
 Guest account information is obtained through CCIT or through departments authorized by CCIT to provide passes for college guests.

-The college recognizes that students that live on campus will also use network resouces and other technology resources for personal use as well as for academic pursuits.
+The college recognizes that students, who live on campus, will also use network resources and other technology resources for personal use as well as for academic pursuits.
 Personal use by students is allowed as long as use falls within this acceptable use policy.
 Limited personal use is also permitted for employees unless specifically prohibited in this document but the use cannot interfere with the performance of their job duties.
 College business and academic use will take priority over personal use.

-- Users are responsible for charges that may be incurred while usings Carroll's computer and telecommunication systems for personal use.
+- Users are responsible for charges that may be incurred while using Carroll’s computer and telecommunication systems for personal use.

 - No data kept by the college for business purposes can be used for any personal use.

 - Data and information accessed from, and stored on organization systems and equipment belongs to the college.
-Personal data stored on teh college network is not guaranteed to be accessible to the user upon termination from the college.
-Upon and employee's separation from the college, all the files and the information on college-provided systems and devices remain college property.
+Personal data stored on the college network is not guaranteed to be accessible to the user upon termination from college.
+Upon an employee’s separation from the college, all the files and the information on college-provided systems and devices remain college property.

 - Deliberate disruption of the performance of a computer system or a network, or attempt to "break" system security.
 This includes reconfiguring a system to make it unusable for others, or attempting to destroy or alter data or programs.